mastomoda-1126/experiments/README.md

      ```

 5. **Dynamics coefficients**
-   - Pass a customized `DynamicsCoefficients(...)` when creating `SchoolEcosystem` if you want burnout to react more strongly (or weakly) to fragmentation, workload, etc. That lets you keep the actor roster the same but explore alternate “physics Efor the ecosystem.
+   - Pass a customized `DynamicsCoefficients(...)` when creating `SchoolEcosystem` if you want burnout to react more strongly (or weakly) to fragmentation, workload, etc. That lets you keep the actor roster the same but explore alternate “physics for the ecosystem.

 6. **Actors**
    - The roster at the bottom of `build_demo_scenario()` seeds legacy admins, three high-adapt teachers, and 100 procedurally generated students.
 Adjust `adaptability`, `change_attitude`, or even add new roles to see how different mixes change the outcome.
    - The student loop currently samples adaptability from a truncated Gaussian (`random.gauss(0.5, 0.15)` and clamps it to `[0.1, 0.9]`).
 Modify the mean, variance, or clamp to simulate more fragile or more resilient student bodies.

 7. **Stakeholder utilities**
    - `build_default_utilities()` defines three example viewpoints (teachers, management KPI lens, and student/parent experience).
-Edit the `weights` dicts or add new `StakeholderUtility` objects to see how different value systems evaluate the exact same simulated state.
+Edit the `weights` dicts or add new `StakeholderUtility` objects to see how different value systems evaluate the same simulated state.

 ## Suggested Workflow
 1. Modify parameters as described above.